 Our precious seniors are on their way to their next steps on the journey the Lord has for them.
 Each one, made in the image of God, has blessed our community through their life shared with us.
-Please join us in praying for them.
-We'll be adding a few more each week, so visit again as the page grows.
+Please join us in praying for them and enjoy reading some of their lessons and memories.
+Seniors are listed in alphabetical order.

 A couple of my favorite memories of my time at Rockbridge are the sunrise hike in Athens and my last night in Venice on Grand Tour!

 I'm truly giving thanks for the last nearly 13 years of my life and the community that has surrounded me.

 To those I leave behind at Rockbridge, I would encourage you to pursue honest and meaningful relationships with one another and to look for God's mercies each and every day.

 Prayer would be greatly appreciated for making a college decision and navigating my whole college experience!

 My senior thesis statement is: Politicians, activists, and the media have removed climate change from its scientific context and placed it in a manipulative and destructive political one; this prohibits productive conversation and promotes a morally wrong religious narrative.